filipzygmuntowicz/pixelyear_api/README.md

   # /api/register
    - `POST with json body consisting of keys: ["email", "password", "repassword"]` registers the user.
 Returns error if passwords do not match or the email is taken.
   # /api/login
    - `POST with json body consisting of keys: ["email", "password", "never_expire"(optional) ]` returns jwt authorization token which needs to be put into Authorization header as Bearer Token.
-The token has set expiration date for 1 hour, it can be extended indifinitely with "never_expire" in json body set to True.
+The token has an expiration date of 12 hour, it can be extended indifinitely with "never_expire" in json body set to True.
 Also returns user's uuid and email.
 Example:
    ```json
    {
     "token": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1dWlkIjoiZTE0NGUxZDQtNDQzNy00ODRjLTkzNzctMDBlYjIwOGExYWIxIiwiY3JlYXRpb25fZGF0ZSI6IjIwMjItMDktMDMgMTQ6NTU6NDQuMzI0NTg0IiwiZXhwaXJhdGlvbl9kYXRlIjoiMjA1MC0wMS0xOCAxNDo1NTo0NC4zMjQ1ODQifQ.fB7a7xqufqdBOE5xtsXE7Wka37TD0oOl0_Xb3-HhUZI",